zk/inky/README.md

 * A bunch of stuff tracking compiles is in mem, prevents scale-out.
 * Report compilation progress / errors on compile page
+* Handle s3 connection error / timeout (errors into compiling state right now).

+## Internals

+### Job States

+Inky runs several worker threads internally to compile gists, which pull from a job queue backed by MongoDB (`:compile-jobs`).
+Jobs transition through several states as they are compiled, and as errors pop up.
+All flags are unix timestamps unless otherwise specified.

+* Enqueued -- `:created` is set.
+* Compiling -- `:created` and `:started` are set.
+* Compile completed successfully -- `:created`, `:started`, and `:succeeded` are set.
+* Compile errored -- `:created`, `:started`, and `:failed` are set (see `:error-cause` for message).

+This is a first cut on representing the different job states.

 ## License